If your cat has gone missing, there are a number of things you can do to help find your lost pet. Here are our top tips.

 - Search at different times; for example, try the early hours of the morning, when the streets are quiet.

 - Leave your cat's used litter tray, bedding or toy in your garden as the scent may help to lead them home.
+You can also empty a vacuum cleaner bag in your garden, as it will contain various scents from your home.

 - If your pet is microchipped, contact the database that holds his/her microchip details and flag your pet as missing: